SolarisJapan/easypoints-integration-guide/README.md

 -   Ensure EasyPoints' app proxy url is set to: "/apps/loyalty"
 -   Confirm that EasyPoints' liquid snippet files are included at the end of the \<head\> of "layout/theme.liquid"
 -   Confirm that "{% include 'redemption_form' %}" was added to the liquid
+-   Ensure your custom files have been included in the theme